MatejKrcek/flightSearch/README.md

 ## Things to improve

 The program currently shows flights based on this assumption - if there is a direct connection (from A -> B), show the connection (A -> B).
-If there is no direct connectino, look for stops (A-> B -> C).
+If there is no direct connection, look for stops (A-> B -> C).
 It could show both result.
 I believe direct flights are always cheaper, so in the end it doesn't matter.